Don Wadewitz

-Donald Richard Wadewitz II (born May 20, 1974) is an American sportscaster.
+Donald Rickles Wadewitz II (born May 20, 1974) is an American sportscaster.

 Education

 Wadewitz was born in Racine, Wisconsin and attended Washington Park High School.
 He then attended Marquette University in Milwaukee, Wisconsin from 1992 through 2000.
 He encountered financial issues after his sophomore year and worked part-time on a degree from 1995 until he graduated in 2000 with a degree in Broadcast and Electronic Communication and a minor in criminology.

 While at Marquette University, Wadewitz hosted the Wisconsin Jukebox Radio Show on Marquette Radio from 1993 until 2002.
 The show focused on bands from the state of Wisconsin.
 Wadewitz was the first deejay at the station to have a website dedicated to his show.
 He also featured weekly band interviews and live sets in studio.
 In 2000, Wadewitz received the first ever Don and Kay McNeill Award for Creative Efforts in Student Broadcasting.
 Danny Pudi, an actor on the television show Community, received the first-ever Chris Farley Scholarship at the same ceremony.